MaxWasUnavailable/LethalModDataLib/README.md

 ## What is this?

 This library provides a standardised way to save and load persistent data for mods.
-It is designed to be easy to use and flexible; offering multiple different ways to interact with the system, depending on your needs.
+It is designed to be easy to use and flexible, offering multiple different ways to interact with the system, depending on your needs.

 Data is saved in `.moddata` files, which are stored in the same location as the vanilla save files.
 Instead of having a single file, or a file per mod, the library has a file for each save file, and a file for general data - essentially